Jake Leschyshyn: New York Rangers (2023–2025)

 On January 11, 2023, one day after being waived by the Golden Knights, the New York Rangers claimed Leschyshyn off waivers.
 He starred in 13 games with the Rangers during the 2022–23 season, where he was placed on waivers and sent to the AHL's Hartford Wolf Pack to make room for the Rangers to make a trade for Chicago Blackhawks winger Patrick Kane.
 In March 2023, he returned to the Wolf Pack, where he averaged 15 points—five goals and 10 assists—in 18 games, helping the Wolf Pack make the Calder Cup playoffs for the first time since 2015.

 During the 2023–24 season, Leschyshyn made his only appearance against the St. Louis Blues, in which he logged 6 minutes and 28 seconds of ice time in a 5–2 loss.
 In Hartford, he averaged eight goals and 11 assists for 19 points through 47 regular season games.
 In the 2024 Calder Cup playoffs, he scored the series-winning goal against the Providence Bruins, letting the Wolf Pack win the series 3–1, sending the team to the division finals for the second straight year.
 He led the team in playoff goals with five in ten games and was recalled by the Rangers during their playoff run.

 As a pending restricted free agent following his third season with the Rangers, Leschyshyn was not tendered a qualifying offer, ending his tenure with the organization.

-Buffalo Sabres (2025–present)
+Buffalo Sabres (2025–2026)

 On July 16, 2025, as a free agent Leschyshyn was signed to a one-year, two-way contract with the Buffalo Sabres for the 2025–26 season.
+Leschyshyn played exclusively with the Sabres AHL affiliate, the Rochester Americans, while under contract with Buffalo, matching his previous season output of 13 goals for 22 points in 66 regular season appearances.

+HIFK (2026–present)

+As a free agent following a lone season within the Sabres organization, Leschyshyn was signed to his first contract abroad in agreeing to a one-year deal with Finnish club, HIFK of the Liiga, on August 1, 2026.